AnabelaLealCosta19/cosmic-match/README.md

 - **Main page**
     - The main page consists of 5 sections: Cosmic match title, player name, game details, action items, and the game board with the cards.
-    - The player name updates according to the player's input to engage additionally in the game.
+    - The player name updates according to the player's input to engage him additionally in the game.
     - The game details section displays the time the user has left, the flips made and the difficulty selected.
 It updates automatically to always inform the user of the current state of his game.
     - The action items are displayed neatly as icons and allow the user to perform additional actions: pause/resume game, restart game, open instructions, and change settings.
 For all icons, the cursor has been added as a pointer to indicate their clickability.